Exness Nigeria Review 2022

 - Financial Conduct Authority (UK)

-Exness forex and CFD broker is regulated by the FCA (UK) with the name of Exness (UK) as an investment firm under the license number 730729.
+Exness forex and CFD broker is regulated by the FCA (UK) with the name of Exness (UK) as an investment firm under license number 730729.
+The FCA is a top-tier regulatory authority based in the jurisdiction of the United Kingdom.
+Nigerian clients are not registered under FCA regulatory compliance.

 - Cyprus Securities and Exchange Commission (Cyprus)